Biography

 He has also collaborated with the celebrated Bulgarian pianist Ruzhka Charakchieva on recordings for Bulgarian National Radio.

 He trained under mezzo-soprano Alexandrina Milcheva and participated in masterclasses by Renato Bruson and Kiri Te Kanawa.
 His vocal preparation has been closely guided by Krasimira Stoyanova and Sherman Lowe in recent years.
 During his studies at the Sofia Music Academy, he won first prizes at international competitions Elena Nikolai and Pancho Vladigerov, as well as third prize at Teatro Lirico Sperimentale in Spoleto, Italy.
+From 2007-2009 Alec Avedissian is a soloist at the young artist program CNIPAL in Marseille, France.